Praksis Arkitekter

 Praksis Arkitekter is a Danish architectural firm with offices in Troense, Svendborg.
-It was founded and is owned by Mette Tony and Mads Bjørn Hansen.
+It was founded by and is owned by Mette Tony and Mads Bjørn Hansen.
 The firm received Dreyers Fond's Honorary Award for Architecture in 2017.

 Mads Bjørn and Mette Tony have most recently received Hack Kampmann's Architecture Prize 2020 2017, Dreyer's Foundation's Honorary Prize 2017, the Concrete Element Prize 2017 for the Frihavns Tårnet, Store Arne 2017 for “Copenhagen's best building 2017” for Forskerboligerne in Carlsberg city.